EddieMacD/myrevision.net/README.md

 Markdown content is *not* rendered, content is provided from /data/* files as defined by layouts from /themes/airspace-hugo/layouts/<pagename>/list.html

-== Testing logins ==

-There is also a limited test access from the front page with access to a set of 20 sample questions

-Student Email:      student.mrn@gmail.com
-Student Password:   MyR3v!s!0nT3st

-Teacher Email:      teachertest.mrn@gmail.com
-Teacher Password:   MyR3v!s!0nT3st

 Other information can be found at [myrevision.net/links](https://myrevision.net/links)